Little Manila: Scarborough

 Scarborough, the eastern part of Toronto is home to about 600,000 people with about 7% or over 40,000 people are of Filipino origin.
 Filipino Canadians are the third largest Asian Canadian subgroup and fourth largest visible minority group in Scarborough.

-Filipino establishments and offices dot the Scarborough landscape with almost every mall and plaza with at least one Filipino establishment.
-Some of the popular restaurants are Marcy Fine Foods, Remely's, Barrio Fiesta, Chef George, Sino Pino, Mayette's, Jesse Jr. (3 branches), Golden Valley Food Outlet, Cucina Manila, Bicol Express, Esperanza's Pancitan, Mami's, Coffee In and Fiesta Filipino.
-FV Foods (3 branches), Manila Bakery and Baker's Best all specialize in Filipino sweets and breads.
+Filipino establishments and offices dot the Scarborough landscape with almost every mall and plaza having at least one Filipino establishment.
+Some of the popular restaurants are Marcy Fine Foods, Remely's, Kapitbahay, Tagpuan(4 branches in Scarborough and 1 downtown), JJ Kapuso, Jesse Jr., Laguna, Palma’s, Coffee In, Edge barbecue and FV Foods.
+Home of Empanada, Nette’s, Manila Bakery and Baker's Best all specialize in Filipino sweets and breads.
+US-based, Filipino-owned grocery chain Seafood City has a branch here.
 Most of these establishments double as a store with imported Filipino products.
 Many remittance and door to door services have offices in Scarborough such as Mabini Express, PNB, Forex, UMAC Express Cargo, Gemini Express, and RemitX.
+The community centre (The Filipino Centre, Toronto) is now located at the southeast corner of Brimley and Sheppard Avenue.
+It was formerly located downtown.

 Mississauga

 Mississauga, a city immediately west of Toronto and Canada's sixth-largest city, is home to over 700,000 people of which 4.6% or just over 30,000 are of Filipino origin.
 Filipino Canadians constitute the third largest Asian Canadian subgroup and fourth largest visible minority group.
 Tagalog is the 7th most spoken language in the city.
 The growth of Mississauga's Filipino community is mostly due to its proximity to Toronto.

 Mississauga has many Filipino establishments and professional offices scattered throughout the city.
-Some of the popular establishments are Something Sweet 4 U (2 branches), Ellen's Place, Minerva Studio and Restaurant, Aristokrat, Halo Halo World Cafe and a branch of FV Foods.
+Some of the popular establishments are Something Sweet 4 U (2 branches), Maharlika's, Halo Halo World Cafe.
 There are several stores that specialize in Filipino goods and many Asian supermarkets carry Filipino products.
-The Philippine National Bank has an office in Mississauga.
+US-based, Filipino-owned grocery chain Seafood City has a branch here.
 There are many professional offices, mainly dental and law offices.

 Mississauga plays host to many Filipino cultural events.
 Mississauga has two Filipino community centres, Kalayaan Community Centre and The Fiesta Filipina Centre for the Arts.
-Mississauga Valley Park host many community events including Kalayaan Independence Day Picnic and the Philippine Colleges and Universities Alumni Associations Summerfest.
+Mississauga Valley Park hosts many community events including the Kalayaan Independence Day Picnic and the Philippine Colleges and Universities Alumni Associations Summerfest.
+At the city centre, Mississauga Celebration Square hosts the annual Philippine Festival.

 Quebec

 Montreal

-Montreal, the largest city in Quebec, also hosts the larges Filipino community in the province of Quebec.
+Montreal, the largest city in Quebec, also hosts the largest Filipino community in the province of Quebec.
 The sixth largest Filipino community in Canada, Montreal is home to nearly 44,000 Filipinos.
 Filipinos in Montreal are concentrated in the Snowdon neighbourhood and around Decarie Expressway, both areas have many Filipino establishments and professional offices.
 The Filipino Association of Montreal and Suburbs is an advocacy group for Filipino Canadians active in and around the city of Montreal.
 It is the oldest such association in Quebec.